steumac/n8n-netscaler_block_ip/README.md

 # Lightweight SOAR System for Citrix NetScaler

-Here's the Linkedin article that explain how it works: https://www.linkedin.com/pulse/introducing-lightweight-soar-solution-citrix-n8nio-stefano-baronio-rjclf/
+Here's the complete Linkedin article that explain how it works: https://www.linkedin.com/pulse/introducing-lightweight-soar-solution-citrix-n8nio-stefano-baronio-rjclf/

 Here are 5 n8n workflows that will implement a lightweight SOAR solution for Citrix Netscaler.
 This laboratory example shows how to digital jail the offender IPs that overlimit the a rate-limiting policy implemented in the Netscaler.